Nucleic acid secondary structure: Base stacking

+Due to base stacking, descriptions of why and how RNA fold – which is integral to predicting what shapes they fold into – usually come in pieces of so-called "nearest neighbor" fragments to account for both stacking and base pairing.

+Base pairing and base stacking do not affect just secondary structure, as they can happen across simple elements such as helices and loops, putting them in the scope of nucleic acid tertiary structure.
+Coaxial stacking happens when the bases of two different helices stack together.
+This is seen in the structure of tRNA.

 Nucleic acid hybridization

 Hybridization is the process of complementary base pairs binding to form a double helix.
 Melting is the process by which the interactions between the strands of the double helix are broken, separating the two nucleic acid strands.
 These bonds are weak, easily separated by gentle heating, enzymes, or physical force.
 Melting occurs preferentially at certain points in the nucleic acid.
-T and A rich sequences are more easily melted than C and G rich regions.
-Particular base steps are also susceptible to DNA melting, particularly T A and T G base steps.
+T and A rich sequences are more easily melted than C and G rich regions, as the two hydrogen bonds are weaker than three.
+Particular base steps are also susceptible to DNA melting, particularly T A and T G base steps, as the stacking is weaker.
 These mechanical features are reflected by the use of sequences such as TATAA at the start of many genes to assist RNA polymerase in melting the DNA for transcription.

 Strand separation by gentle heating, as used in PCR, is simple providing the molecules have fewer than about 10,000 base pairs (10 kilobase pairs, or 10 kbp).
 The intertwining of the DNA strands makes long segments difficult to separate.
 The cell avoids this problem by allowing its DNA-melting enzymes (helicases) to work concurrently with topoisomerases, which can chemically cleave the phosphate backbone of one of the strands so that it can swivel around the other.
 Helicases unwind the strands to facilitate the advance of sequence-reading enzymes such as DNA polymerase.

+Representation

+The most basic way to describe an RNA secondary structure is through a dot bracket notation.
+Unpaired bases are marked as dots; paired bases are marked as pairs of brackets.
+In a pseudoknot-free structure, this results in a neat stack of balanced brackets.
+Pseudoknots can be represented appear as different types of brackets.
+Each character of the dot-bracket string describes one base, hence it should have the same length as the nucleic acid.

+Another way to represent a single structure as a string of the same width of the nucleic acid sequence is called BEAR.

+The pairing of bases can also be viewed two-dimensionally as a square-matrix "dot plot" (in general data visualization, this is most similar to a two-dimensional heat map).
+With a single structure, the dots simply have two values and represent pairing.
+The strength of dot plots is its ability to represent a collection of structures, with the dots' magnitudes corresponding to some property of the base pair such as confidence, strength, or frequency in the collection.